bsdpot/potluck/prometheus/README.md

 To access Grafana open the following in a browser and accept the self-signed certificate:
 * https://<prometheus-host>:3000

-Note: Grafana should start automatically, and starts up with ```service grafana start``` instead of ```/usr/local/etc/rc.d/grafana start``` which wasn't working.

 # Persistent Storage
-Persistent storage will be in the ZFS dataset zroot/prometheusdata, available inside the image at /mnt
+Persistent storage will be in the ZFS data set zroot/prometheusdata, available inside the image at /mnt

 If you stop the image, the data will still exist, and a new image can be started up and still use it.

-If you need to change the directory parameters for the ZFS dataset, adjust the ```mount-in``` command accordingly for the source directory as mounted by the parent OS.
+If you need to change the directory parameters for the ZFS data set, adjust the ```mount-in``` command accordingly for the source directory as mounted by the parent OS.

 Do not adjust the image destination mount point at /mnt because Prometheus & Grafana are configured to use this directory for data.